Student Assessment in Tennessee

 Assessment blueprints, which outline the number of questions devoted to various groups of standards, are now available here.
 Additional resources, including sample test questions and resources that will help educators, parents, and students to become more familiar with the assessment, will be available this fall.

-All interested applicants should complete an online application by clicking on the following links: TN Ready Assessment Standard Setting application; TCAP-Alternate Assessment Standard Setting application.
-The application window opened today and will close on Wednesday April 5.
-All applicants will be notified of their status no later than May 5.
+All interested applicants should complete an online application.
+The application window will open on Thursday, April 20, and close on Wednesday, May 10.
+All applicants will be notified of status by May 17.